pagarme/react-style-guide/README.md

 # Project organization

-Your project components should be seprated in at least three directories:
+Your project components should be separated in at least three directories:

 ```
 awesome-react-project/